karl-potisepp/rode-rti-builder-python/README.md

 rode-rti-builder-python
 =======================

-This is a proof-of-concept Python utility to process RTI input made as during the hackathon of the Rode Imaging Event at Niguliste Church in Tallinn (May 17-18 2014).
+This is a proof-of-concept Python utility to process RTI input made during the hackathon of the Rode Imaging Event at Niguliste Church in Tallinn (May 17-18 2014).

 Requirements:
 * Python 2.7